prajvals/Scarry-Guess-Game-JS/README.md

 ## Steps to Run
 1. Clone the repo
 2. Open HTML file in a browser / use LiveServer just as I did.

+##Learning and Fun

+I enjoyed making this game, hope you enjoy playing too, Learned more about CSS and Javascript in DOM.